N. T. Rama Rao filmography

 Later in his career, Rama Rao shifted his focus to social melodramas and vigilante films.
 He also delved deeper into filmmaking, forming Ramakrishna Cine Studios in 1976.
 The following year, Rama Rao wrote, directed and produced the first film under this banner, Daana Veera Soora Karna.
 The film, where he played three characters of the Hindu epic Mahabharata, namely Karna, Duryodhana and Krishna, was a commercial success and became the first Telugu film to gross over ₹2 crore (20 million); as a result, it has been considered his magnum opus.
 With his adoption of a new, youthful image in his other roles that year also becoming popular with audiences, 1977 has been considered Rama Rao's annus mirabilis.

-He would continue starring in vigilante films, often with themes of rebellion against a corrupt system and dual "old-young" hero roles, which were box-office hits despite being considered cheesy and over-the-top by critics.
+He would continue starring in vigilante films, often with themes of rebellion against a corrupt system and playing dual "old-young" hero roles, which were box-office hits despite being considered cheesy and over-the-top by critics.
 After Rama Rao entered politics in 1982, he started to withdraw from the film industry.
 Having become Chief Minister of Andhra Pradesh in 1983, he took a six-year break during his first two terms, with his last role beforehand being 17th century fortune teller Potuluri Veerabrahmam in Srimadvirat Veerabrahmendra Swami Charitra (1984).
 Near the end of his second term, he controversially re-entered cinema by starting production of his next film Brahmarshi Viswamitra (1991) while still in office.
 Both this film and his following production Samrat Ashoka (1992) failed to reinvigorate his career.
 Rama Rao's final two films were released the year after, with Major Chandrakanth becoming a "sensational hit" and Srinatha Kavi Sarvabhoumudu flopping at the box office despite being critically praised.